SeanBE/seanBE.github.io/content/blog/deep-learning-aws.md

 To summarize,

-1. Go to the EC2 page on the AWS Console and click on the blue Launch instance button.
+1.Go to the EC2 page on the AWS Console and click on the blue Launch instance button.

-2. Choose the latest stable Ubuntu AMI.
+2.Choose the latest stable Ubuntu AMI.
 You can find it on the Quick Start and Community AMI panes.
 {{< figure src="/images/ubuntu.png">}}

-3. Select one of the GPU instances: g2.2xlarge (1 GPU), g2.8xlarge (4 GPUs).
+3.Select one of the GPU instances: g2.2xlarge (1 GPU), g2.8xlarge (4 GPUs).

-4. Choose 'Request Spot Instances' if you want to save up to 90% on instance costs.
+4.Choose 'Request Spot Instances' if you want to save up to 90% on instance costs.
 Spot instances provide computer power at a much cheaper rate but come with the risk of getting killed unexpectedly (depends on your max bid price).
 If you can't handle the interruptions and are willing to pay more, stick to the default on-demand instance.

 ## **Installing the prerequisites**